- Walking Trails

 Oak savannas once dominated southern Wisconsin’s landscape with an estimated 5.5 million acres covering Wisconsin.
 They are characterized by widely-spaced oak trees growing amid prairie grasses and wildflowers, controlled and managed by fire.
 An estimated 500 acres of established oak savanna remain in Wisconsin, around .01% of the historic total.

 The wetlands at Badertscher Preserve include a relatively rare calcareous fen plant community.
 Native wetland plant species were reintroduced through hand seeding.
 In addition to providing wildlife habitat, these wetlands will help naturally manage storm water resulting in a cleaner, more consistent flow of water to Little Muskego Lake.

 A nine-acre woodland on the northwest part of the property has a mixture of hardwood tree species.
-Extensive removal of invasive species such as Buckthorn and Garlic Mustard begun in 2013 and will be an ongoing management objective.
+Extensive removal of invasive species such as Buckthorn, Honeysuckle, and Garlic Mustard begun in 2013 and is a continuing management objective.

 What were formally agricultural fields were seeded with over 70 native prairie species in the winter of 2013-2014.
 Since 2014, it has taken form and continues to be a beautiful natural landscape year after year.
-Invasive species control and periodic prescribed burning aid in making the prairies of Badertcher as diverse as they are.
-These prairies also provide plenty of space for local critters to live.
+Invasive species control and periodic prescribed burning aid in making the prairies of Badertscher as diverse as they are.
+These prairies also provide plenty of space for local animals to live.